antiguru/rahmen/README.md

 If the data is not found, nothing is displayed.
 It's planned to make this feature configurable in the future.

+All the information will be displayed in one line.
+If this line is too long for the screen, some text will overflow and not be shown at the end of the line.
+Use a wider screen or a narrower font to reduce the probability that this will happen.

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1.
 While it is not heavily optimized to consume little resources, some effort has been put into loading, pre-processing and rendering images.